xXIamCzechXx/easyadmin-fields-bundle/README.md

 ### 🧹 **EmbedField**
 Embed nested `CrudController` directly into forms (inline CRUD editing).
 It is important to set callback url for a iframe via setCallbackUrl() and generate it via adminUrlGenerator.
+The default page is Crud::PAGE_INDEX action, but you can change it via the setAction() method.

 **Usage:**